December 2, 2017

 Degrees and Learning Opportunities

-- Bachelor (BCS) — An entry-level program for commissioners who have completed basic commissioner training.
+- Bachelor of Commissioner Science (BCS) is an entry-level program for commissioners who have completed basic commissioner training.

-- Master (MCS) — Offers advanced problem solving and administrative skill instruction.
+- Master of Commissioner Science (MCS) focuses on advanced problem solving and administrative skill instruction.

-- Doctorate — A two year program (DCS) — Challenges candidates to identify, develop, and present a project or service concept to a panel of their peers.
+- Doctorate of Commissioner Science (DCS) is a two-year program that challenges candidates to identify, develop, and present a project or service concept to a panel of their peers.

-- Continuing Education (CED) — Continues the educational, expanding knowledge to increase the effectiveness of unit service.
+- Continuing Education (CED) is an opportunity to expand knowledge and increase the effectiveness of unit service.